Board of Directors

 The Board of Directors consists of:

-- Twelve District Directors, each directly elected by and representing one of AMAPCEO's geographic districts; and
+- Eleven District Directors, each directly elected by and representing one of AMAPCEO's geographic districts; and

 - Four Executive Officers, who together form the Executive Committee: the President, Vice-President, Secretary and Treasurer, each elected at the ADC.